The APC final assessment is made up of a written submission and a professional interview.

 The completed form must be uploaded in ARC.

-The deadlines for submission and assessment are below.
+The dates for assessment and submission closing dates are listed below.

 When selecting the dates in ARC you should keep all dates free until you receive confirmation of your allocated date and time.